OpenDSA/OpenDSA/RST/en/PL/FP8.rst

-This randomized problem is about the MapReduce model.
+The following randomized problem is about the MapReduce model.
 You must solve it correctly three times in a row to earn credit for it.

 .. avembed:: Exercises/PL/MapReduce.html ka